 Major’s Hill Park

 With a spectacular view of Parliament Hill as your backdrop, the tulip gardens throughout Major’s Hill Park are not to be missed.
-Take a walk along the pathway from the Fairmont Chateau Laurier to the National Gallery of Canada and snap some postcard perfect shots.
-At the east end of Major’s Hill Park you’ll find some stunning winding gardens close to the National Gallery.
-If you angle it right you can capture the beautiful architecture of the gallery against some vibrant blooms.
+Take postcard-perfect pics as you wander along the pathways between the Fairmont Château Laurier and the National Gallery of Canada.
+At the east end of Major’s Hill Park, you’ll find stunning winding gardens near the National Gallery.
+If you play with the angles, you can capture the Gallery’s beautiful architecture behind vibrant blooms.

 Parliament of Canada

-The Rideau Canal Pathway
+Along the Rideau Canal